Less Than Full Time Training

 Applications need to be submitted no less than 16 weeks before start date of the normal programme rotation during which you wish to change your LTFT status.
 Applications may be considered outside of this time period for exceptional circumstances but evidence of Medical HR approval will be required as a supplement to your application.

-If for any reason a doctor in training can not give 16 weeks notice then approval will not be given until the Wessex Associate Dean for LTFT has considered the reason and provided consent.
-The Training Programme Director and Programme Manager will then identify a suitable placement on the programme to accommodate the change which may require the doctor in training to wait until arrangements can be made with Medical HR and Rota Co-ordinators.
+If for any reason a resident doctor cannot give 16 weeks notice then approval will not be given until the Wessex Associate Dean for LTFT has considered the reason and provided consent.
+The Training Programme Director and Programme Manager will then identify a suitable placement on the programme to accommodate the change which may require the resident doctor to wait until arrangements can be made with Medical HR and Rota Co-ordinators.

 Once received by the LTFT administration team the applications are triaged.
 A successfully submitted application will take up to 4 weeks to process.